-529 Plan is issued by the South Dakota Higher Education Savings Trust.
+Investors should consider the investment objectives, risks, and charges and expenses of the CollegeAccess 529 plan before investing.
+The CollegeAccess 529 Plan is issued by the South Dakota Higher Education Savings Trust.
 The Program Manager and Underwriter for the CollegeAccess 529 Plan is VP Distributors, LLC.
 AllianzGI U.S., the investment adviser to the Program, has a strategic partnership with Virtus Investment Partners, Inc. Pursuant to that strategic partnership, affiliates of Virtus Investment Partners, Inc. became the investment adviser, distributor and/or administrator of the Underlying Funds advised by AllianzGI U.S. on February 1, 2021 (the "Transition").
-In connection with the Transition, AllianzGI U.S. continues to be the subadviser of the AllianzGI Focused Growth Fund and the AllianzGI Global Allocation Fund and the following Underlying Funds changed their names as noted in the following table:
+In connection with the Transition, AllianzGI U.S. continues to be the subadviser of AllianzGI Focused Growth Fund and the AllianzGI Global Allocation Fund, and the following Underlying Funds changed their names as noted in the following table:

-Previous Fund Name New Fund Name

-AllianzGI Focused Growth Fund

-AllianzGI Global Allocation Fund

-AllianzGI Dividend Value Fund

-AllianzGI Small-Cap Value Fund

-Virtus NFJ Small-Cap Value Fund

-Virtus NFJ Small-Cap Value Fund
+Previous Fund Name New Fund Name AllianzGI Focused Growth Fund Virtus AllianzGI Focused Growth Fund AllianzGI Global Allocation Fund Virtus AllianzGI Global Allocation Fund AllianzGI Dividend Value Fund Virtus NFJ Dividend Value Fund AllianzGI Small-Cap Value Fund Virtus NFJ Small-Cap Value Fund